-Looking for cheap cycling shoes?
-Welcome to our guide to the best SPD and road cycling shoes for under £60.
+Looking for the best cheap cycling shoes?
+Welcome to our guide to the best SPD and road cycling shoes for under £70.

 Shoes with stiff soles and soles that accommodate clipless pedals start around £30

 Choose between mountain bike-style ('SPD') walkable shoes with a recessed pocket for the cleat and racier shoes that put the cleat on the outside of the sole

 Race-style shoes are stiffer for better power-transmission, mountain bike-style shoes have more flexible shoes for walking

 Most cheap cycling shoes use laces or Velcro straps to close them

 Cycling shoes have stiffer soles than, say, trainers or running shoes, which makes them more comfortable to pedal in.
 You can pay hundreds of pounds for high-tech shoes with carbon fibre soles, but you can get perfectly usable shoes for under £70.

 As Mat Brett discusses at length in our article covering everything you need to know about cycling shoes, there are broadly two types of cycling shoes: road racing style and SPD/mountain bike style.

 SPD/mountain bike style shoes have a small cleat (a special stud) recessed into the sole.
 They're easier to walk in than road racing shoes and because the pedals are usually double-sided they're easier to get into.
 They're the way to go if you want to get started with clipless pedals.